luuisotorres/Credit-Card-Fraud-Detection/README.md

 <center><img src = "https://www.mydatamodels.com/wp-content/uploads/2020/10/5.-Precision-formula.png"></center><br>

 ### Recall <br><br>
-Recall, which can also be referred to as *sensitivity*, can tell us how well our model predicts true positives.
+Recall, which can also be referred to as *sensitivity*, can tell us how well our model predicts the class that we want to predict.
 This is how we calculate it:<br>
 <center><img src = "https://www.mydatamodels.com/wp-content/uploads/2020/10/3.-Sensitivity-formula.png"></center><br>

 ### F1 Score <br><br>